In a world where SEO and content marketing go hand in hand, doing your keyword research is as important as creating a good content marketing strategy.

 - Google suggest

-Another easy and good way to start your adventure on keyword searching is to simply use Google’s seach box.
+Another easy and good way to start your adventure on keyword searching is to simply use Google’s search box.
 Ever noticed how when you type something on Google it immediately suggests other words?
 This helps search engines save many key entries a day and it also helps marketers understand what searches are trending at the moment.

-As you may have noticed Google tools can be conflicting at times, each one of them showing diferent numbers for the same given keyword, and suggesting completely different trending keywords.
+As you may have noticed Google tools can be conflicting at times, each one of them showing different numbers for the same given keyword, and suggesting completely different trending keywords.
 This leaves marketers thinking that Google might be hiding data to drive click prices higher – no one can be sure of this.
 In either case, you should be consulting more than one tool and decide which keyword is better.

 In the end, you should always ask yourself if the keyword you’re using is relevant to your website’s content.
 It doesn’t really matter that it’s a highly searched keyword if it’s not relevant to your specific audience.
 Your content should be SEO optimized, but most of all it should deliver answers and should convert your readers into customers – that’s the ultimate goal.